xysw/Volleyball-Match-Predictor/README.md

 ## Launch
 ### Run locally:
-1. Download the dataset, vb_matches.csv, and place it in the same directory as the notebook.
+1. Download the dataset, vb_matches.csv, and unzip the file.
+Place it in the same directory as the notebook.

 2. Install dependencies
 ```